Lana del Rey will publish his first book of poetry in the month of September - Code List

-Los Angeles (USA), 09 jul.
-(EFE).- The singer and american singer-songwriter Lana del Rey the public on the 29th of September, his literary debut, “Purple Bent Backwards Over the Grass”, a book of poems accompanying the drive where you would recite the verses with the music.
+Los Angeles (USA), 9 July (EFE).- The singer and american singer-songwriter Lana del Rey the public on the 29th of September, his literary debut “Purple Bent Backwards Over the Grass”, a book of poems accompanying the drive where you would recite the verses with the music.

-The edition of the printed book and physical copies of the disc will not come on the market until the end of the summer, but the followers of Lana del Rey will be able to listen to his poems on audio from July 28 through the internet, has announced the artist this Thursday in their social networks.
+While the print edition of the book and physical copies of the disc will not come until the end of the summer, fans will be able to listen to the poems in audio from July 28 through the internet, said the artist this Thursday in their social networks.

 “I have been writing poems during the course of the last few years, and are happy to share with you,” said the author of “Video Games” in a video recorded in Los Angeles.

-All profits from the sale will go to the Navajo Water Project, a charitable organization that benefits the indigenous communities of New Mexico, Utah and Arizona, said The King.
+All profits from the sale will go to the Navajo Water Project, a charitable organization that benefits the indigenous communities of New Mexico, Utah and Arizona, said The King, whose name is Elizabeth Woolridge Grant.

-As previously announced, “Violet Bent Backwards Over the Grass” it will be a disc of “spoken word” (more recited than singing), and will take up the baton of “Norman Fucking Rockwell” (2019), their sixth studio album, which was nominated for a Grammy, and has appeared on the list of the best works of the year.
+As previously announced, “Violet Bent Backwards Over the Grass” will be an album of “spoken word” (more recited than singing), and will take up the baton of “Norman Fucking Rockwell” (2019), their sixth studio album in 7 years that has managed a Grammy nomination and appeared on the list of the best works of the year.

 “Lana Del Rey is an artist that defined the era.
 She is a creator of myths and a visionary auteur who is able to express and create the environment for a cultural moment, ” said Stuart Roberts, editor-in-chief of Simon & Schuster.